MIT values learning and growth both professionally and personally. See our opportunities to learn, discover, and chart your career at MIT.

 Career Panel: Voices of Experience

 Are you interested in progressing your career at MIT?
-Join us for a panel discussion directed to staff who are engaged in the job search, application and interview process.
-Attendees will hear directly from a diverse group of hiring managers across DLCs on best practices and what they are looking for in candidates.
-The panel will happen virtually on October 26 from 1 p.m. to 2:30 p.m.
+Join us for a panel discussion for employees who are interested in transitioning to a management role.
+Attendees will hear from a diverse group of managers from across MIT who have transitioned to the role in the past three years.
+The panel will happen virtually on March 28 from 1:00 to 2:30 p.m.
 Learn more and register.

 Search Inside Yourself Program